tylim88/Create-Prisma-App/README.md

 # README

+_credit for Udemy instructor Andrew Mead, this boilerplate is modified version of Andrew's boilerplate._

 Why spending time perfecting this boilerplate, isn't it just a boilerplate?

 To understand this let us look at the environments we working in, in general there are 3 types of environments: